 3.)
 Have a healthy diet.
 What you eat can have just as much of an effect on your hair as it does your skin and overall health.
 Eating a diet full of nutrients like omega-3 fatty acids, biotin, and vitamin A all play an integral role in promoting scalp health.
 Click here to read my post on which foods have these healthy hair nutrients.

 4.)
 Use a clarifying shampoo or rinse.
 Constantly having products in your hair means using all sorts of different chemicals that will build up overtime.
 Having buildup means your shampoo will have to work harder each time you wash, resulting in the dirty look—aka greasy hair.
 While it is not necessarily true that your hair “gets used to” certain shampoo and stops working, replacing your routine product with a clarifying shampoo once a week can get rid of residue and help your normal shampoo do its job again.
-You can also opt for a DIY apple-cider vinegar rinse to do the same thing.
+Try Paul Mitchell Clarifying Shampoo Three, or you can also opt for a DIY apple-cider vinegar rinse to do the same thing.

 5. Know your hair.
 Lots of changes—including external factors like the weather or being in a new setting, and internal factors such as hormones, can affect our hair and the way we produce oils.
 If you keep track of factors that may cause your hair to be oily – like knowing how often to do a rinse or which products to avoid – you can better take measures to prevent it,